+Lead Agency: Mayor's Office of Housing

+Supporting Agencies: Office of Community Investment and Infrastructure

-Supporting Agencies: Funding Source: State grants, Historic Preservation Tax Credit programs and in lieu funds from the Inclusionary Housing Program
+Funding Source: State grants, Historic Preservation Tax Credit programs and in lieu funds from

+the Inclusionary Housing Program

+Schedule: Ongoing

 33. MOH shall continue to monitor the sale, re-sale, rental and re-rental of all privately developed below-market-rate housing units originating from the City's Inclusionary Housing Program to insure that they are sold or rented at restricted prices.